patrickdk77/nginx-acme/README.md

 **Context:** acme_issuer

-An array of URLs that the ACME server can use to contact the client for issues related to this account.
+Sets an array of URLs that the ACME server can use to contact the client regarding account issues.
 The `mailto:` scheme will be assumed unless specified explicitly.

-Can be specified multiple times.

 ### ssl_trusted_certificate